daniel-hrusovsky/Reducing-Struggles-of-Frustration-in-Major-League-Baseball/README.md

 ## Overview
 This project is an analysis of the Major League Baseball matchup between hitters attempting to overcome the frustration and struggles when facing pitchers using **mathematical models**.

-The goal of this study is to determine the maximum number of "dominant" atters in Major League Baseball to optimize run production and league revenue.
+The goal of this study is to determine the maximum number of "dominant" hitters in Major League Baseball to optimize run production and league revenue.

 Data comes from [Baseball Reference](https://www.baseball-reference.com/)

 ## Methodology
-- Built a dual susceptible-infected (SIS) model representing hitters and pitchers interacting with each other
+- Built a **dual susceptible-infected (SIS) model** representing hitters and pitchers interacting with each other
--
+- Performed an eigenvalue approach that

 ## Results
+- For each simulation, the population of struggling hitters maximizes while the population of struggling and dominant pitchers mediates.
 -

+## Limitations
+- **Biased Parameters:** The set parameters could have been too pitcher-friendly
+- **Hitting Success Rate:** Hitters in the struggling population are not actually struggling, as the rate of success for hitting is much lower compared to other sports.